 Add potatoes and carrots and stir to coat with the curry paste.

 Stir in soy sauce, coconut milk, brown sugar, and broth.
 Raise heat and bring to a boil, then reduce heat for a gentle simmer.
-Partially cover and cook 8-12 minutes, stirring occasionally, until potatoes are fork-tender.
+Partially cover and cook 8-12 minutes, stirring occasionally, until potatoes are almost fork-tender.

 Add bell pepper and broccoli and continue to simmer partially covered 8-10 minutes until vegetables are tender and curry has thickened slightly.
 If it seems too thin, simmer uncovered for a few minutes to thicken (it should coat the back of a spoon when ready).
 It was also thicken after it's removed from the heat.